Becoming a Low-Cost, High-Quality Cannabis Producer in British Columbia

-Lotus Ventures Inc (CSE:J) is a medical marijuana company in the final stages of the Access to Cannabis for Medical Purposes Regulations (ACMPR) license application process.
-Focusing on developing high-quality cannabis at a low cost of production, Lotus Ventures is based in Vancouver, BC and has a 23-acre property near Armstrong, BC on which it plans to begin production in time for the legalization of the Canadian recreational market on October 17, 2018.
+Lotus Ventures Inc (CSE:J) is a premium cannabis company in the final stages of the Cannabis Act (formerly ACMPR) license application process.
+Focusing on developing high-quality cannabis at a low cost of production, Lotus Ventures is based in Vancouver, BC and has a 23-acre property near Armstrong, BC.

 In June 2018, Lotus Ventures exercised its option to purchase a 23-acre land package for $1.1 million.
 Having received a building permit for their first facility, the company is in the process of building a 22,500-square-foot structure that at full capacity will be able to produce 2.0 million grams of cannabis per year.

 Alongside the construction of their first building, Lotus is progressing with its 30,000 sq. ft. expansion adjoining to its initial purpose-built prototype facility.
-Lotus ultimately plans on constructing 500,000 square feet of facilities with an annual production of 36,000 kilograms of high-quality cannabis.
+Lotus ultimately plans on constructing up to 500,000 square feet of facilities with an annual production of 36,000 kilograms of high-quality cannabis.

 To date, Lotus has functioned within a non-dilutive financing strategy that has left it in control of its assets.
 Its initial financing was provided by private placements and by Auxly, which has committed $12 million of funding to the company.
 From an operational standpoint, the company plans to maintain its robust economics by becoming a low-cost producer with goals of achieving a production cost of $1.05 to $1.20 per gram, compared to the industry standards of $1.90 to $3.50.
 The low cost of production is associated to Lotus’ proprietary advanced facility design and the low cost of energy in the province of BC.

 Licensing intellectual property (IP)